 Pender Island, British Columbia

 Maureen is a BC born and raised coastal advocate with a B.A. from the University of Victoria.
 In addition to being a part-owner and marketing manager for Maple Leaf Adventures (a BC expedition cruise company) she is also a writer whose award-winning publications span the spectrum from essays and feature articles to poetry.
-Travel and work in other parts of the world have convinced Maureen that BC’s natural heritage is significant on a global scale.
+Travelling other parts of the world have convinced Maureen that BC’s natural heritage is significant on a global scale.
 She believes it is a rare and precious wealth that we have yet to significantly understand and appreciate.

 Peter Ross – Director